23Ruchil/Blog/_posts/2021-02-01-Delhi-Rant.markdown

 With that being said, there are some beautiful things about Delhi such as food, which I will miss.
 The above pointers are based on my personal experiences and opinions of some of my close friends.
 You may choose to disagree and form your opinion/experiences.

-P.S. :  I do not wish to come back to Delhi unless I'm forced to.
+P.S. :  Off to Bangalore now and leaving Delhi for good.
+I do not wish to come back to Delhi unless I'm forced to.

 If you find my posts interesting, get in touch with me at [ruchil.product@gmail.com](mailto:ruchil.product@gmail.com)